TEACHER OF THE YEAR: Shanda Banks-Dixion teaches science with hands-on experiments

 “I find that when students can physically touch things to see how they work, they are more engaged,” Banks-Dixion said.

 Banks-Dixion is a finalist for the Vicksburg-Warren County Chamber of Commerce’s Educator of the Year award.
-The chamber will select and announce one elementary and one secondary teacher of the year at the chamber luncheon on Feb.
-23. The winner of each award will receive $1,000 from Ameristar Casino and the runner-up for each award will receive $500 from Mutual Credit Union.
+The chamber will select and announce one elementary and one secondary teacher of the year at the chamber luncheon, which has been rescheduled to Mar.
+1. The winner of each award will receive $1,000 from Ameristar Casino and the runner-up for each award will receive $500 from Mutual Credit Union.

 Banks-Dixion started teaching at Vicksburg Junior High School as a 7th-grade science lab teacher.
 Later on, she became the 7th and 8th-grade science teacher for Vicksburg Junior High School.
 She earned an associates’ degree in business office technology at Antonelli College, a bachelor’s degree in biology from Alcorn State University and received a master’s degree in workforce education from Alcorn State University.